Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

 * An Azure subscription.
 You can get one free through [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).
 * A VSTS organization.
 If you don't have one, you can [create one for free](https://go.microsoft.com/fwlink/?LinkId=307137).
 If your team already has one, then make sure you are an administrator of the project you want to use.
+* A SQL API based Cosmos DB instance.
+If you don't have one, you can follow the initial steps in [this tutorial](https://docs.microsoft.com/azure/cosmos-db/create-sql-api-dotnet) to create a Cosmos DB instance and collection.

 ## Clone a sample Azure Web App to your VSTS repository